PeterWasmeier/VR-Crosswalk/Algorithms/README.md

-This folder contains basic documents, describing how this treadmill works and which formulars to use.
+This folder contains some basic documents, describing the math for this treadmill.
 Some documents are in english, other ones in german.

-Each document is available as PDF and also in other Open Office or Microsoft Office format.
+Each document is available as PDF and in other file formats, like Open Office or Microsoft Office.